vindexTOS/MyKeyBox/README.md

-Stay in your app directory and run: `eas build -p android` it will ask you to enter your expo dev account email and password this will build aab file for your app on your https://expo.dev/
+Stay in your app directory and run: `eas build -p android` it will ask you to enter your expo dev account email and password this will build aab file for your app on your https://expo.dev/ account

 ### step 3:

-download build aab file from https://expo.dev/ , ex name: `application-800bd69f-8a8f-441b-9f6b-d15fecd07728.aab` we can now upload this file to play store
+download build aab file from https://expo.dev/, you can upload this file to play store